kazupon/vue-validator/docs/en/classes.md

 | `modified` | `modified` | when **be modified** field of target element |

 ## Applying validation custom classes
-You can configure the class name if default classs name is inconvenient as the above with the class name.
+You can configure the class name if default class name is inconvenient as the above with the class name.
 You need to use the `classes` attributes in order to configure custom class names. e.g:

 ```html
 <validator name="validation1"